divoxx/muggler/README.md

 Somtimes, if you're going to be moving temporarily between branches and you wanna skip the auto running of migrations you can use `muggler hold`.
-Once you're done, just run `muggler continue` and it will calculate the difference the current between state and the state where `hold` was called and execute accordingly.
+Once you're done, just run `muggler continue` and it will calculate the difference the between the current state and the state where `hold` was called and execute accordingly.

 License
 =======